 For the most part, Christian beliefs are Jesus is the Son of God; Jesus is the second person of the Trinity, which consists of the Father, the Son, and the Holy Spirit.

 They believe that the Scriptures in the bible are God spoken words, written by humans, and the Bible was without error in the original writings.
 If you confess to be a Christian you must trust its promises, obey its commands believe in what it says.
 But the bible has been translated so many times since the original writings there may be some inaccurate information in it due to translations.

 Christians believe in one God, who is the creator of all things, eternally existing, holy, and infinitely perfect.
 This God knows all things and has unlimited power, God had planned all along to redeem the sinful human race for Himself and to make all things new for His own glory.

 Christians understand that they are sinners and the penalty for sin is a spiritual death, which means they could not live for eternity in heaven.
-So Jesus had to die on the cross for all people sins, so that all who believed on him will live for eternity in heaven.
-This article Christianity beliefs plain and simple don’t include all their beliefs.
+So Jesus had to die on the cross for all people sins so that all who believed in him will live for eternity in heaven.
+This article Christianity belief plain and simple doesn’t include all their beliefs.

-Back in the sixteenth century Christians wanted to try restoring the bible back to its original version before all the translation took place.
+Back in the sixteenth century, Christians wanted to try restoring the bible back to its original version before all the translation took place.
 Some of the Christians wanted to remove some of the changes and doctrines that had been added and removed over the years.
-This concludes the article Christianity beliefs plain and simple.
+This concludes this article Christianity beliefs plain and simple.